 The assessment of the impact of input price inflation requires a degree of judgment, especially when there is no simple agreed upon methodology.
 The RIC proposes to continue use of its approach as described above.

-Comments are welcome with respect to the RIC's approach to treating with input price inflation
+Comments are welcome with respect to the RIC's approach to treating with dealing with uncertainty and input price inflation.